HenriqueIT/Games_recommendation_system/README.md

 ![Flow](./Images/flow.png)

-This project consist of 3 main parts:
+This project consists of 3 main parts:

 - **Web Scraping**: Collect data on video games including: the name of videogames, release dates, genres and scores.

-- **Streamlit application**: Build a user-friendly interface using Streamlit to show the result.
+- **Application**: Build a user-friendly interface using Streamlit to show the result.
 The application will allow users to select a game and view similar game suggestions based on the scraped data.

 - **Deployment**: Deploying the Streamlit application for easy access and use.